 It’s when it hits you — I (seriously) need to change.

-For some, the source of the spark is fear while for others, it’s inspiration.
-For example, looking at your blood profile and deciding to change your lifestyle is fear based.
+For some, the source of the spark is fear while for others, it’s an inspiration.
+For example, looking at your blood profile and deciding to change your lifestyle is fear-based.
 Looking at your heroes and deciding to be like them is inspiration based.